 Power Adapters and Voltage Converters

 Many people inexperienced in electronics, especially as they relate to foreign markets and travel, may not know that most devices have a limit to the amount of voltage they can process without overheating or blowing a fuse.

 Electronics with dedicated power sources (like rechargeable batteries in laptops) typically work in foreign countries with the use of a wall plug adapter, but you can check your individual devices' built-in power converter (usually on or near the cord) to see make sure you won't overload it.
 If the voltage information says 100 Volts to 240 Volts (100V-240V), you should be fine to plug it in anywhere in the world.

 On the other hand, electrical devices are often only rated for a single voltage use.
 In North American and Japan, for instance, hair dryers and similar small corded devices are only rated for 110 Volts, meaning they wouldn't work in Mainland China, Hong Kong, or Macau without some way to reduce the voltage transmitted from wall plugs.

 To use these devices in countries with different voltage, you will need a voltage converter.
 Unlike plug adapters, converters are very large and sometimes expensive implements, but they are necessary to avoid ruining your device or causing fireworks to come out of the wall socket.

 Wall Sockets in China

-You can buy adapters before you leave at travel-supply or electronic stores.
-Airports are another place you can buy universal adapters, especially in the international departure gate area.
+You can buy adapters before you leave at travel-supply or electronic stores, but you can also buy universal adapters in airports, especially in the international departure gate area.
 If you don't get one before you go, you'll be able to pick them up easily in China (and they'll be a whole lot cheaper), or you can ask your hotel—they should be able to supply you one for free during your stay.